WojciechLamperski/Java-Collections/MAP.md

 So atomic methods are operations that fully complete behind the scenes without locking the Map, but at the same time guarantee the complition of the method.

+Key Characteristics of Atomic Methods:
+1. Indivisibility – The operation either completes fully or doesn’t happen at all.
+No other thread can see a half-finished update.
+2. Thread Safety – Atomic methods ensure that no two threads can interfere with each other while performing an operation.
+3. No Partial Updates – Other threads will never see an incomplete modification.
+4. No Locks Needed (in some cases) – Atomic operations often use low-level CPU instructions instead of locks, making them faster than using synchronized blocks

 Unique Methods:
 + putIfAbsent(K key, V value): This method atomically inserts a key-value pair into the map if the key is absent.
 If the key already exists, the map will not change.
 It's useful in concurrent environments where you want to ensure a key-value pair is added only if the key isn't already present.